kddubey/cappr/docs/source/statistical_performance.rst

 Statistical performance
 =======================

-Modern language models undergo two training stages: pretraining, and instruction training.
+Modern language models undergo at least two training stages: pretraining, and instruction training.
 When solving a classification task, it's tempting to lean on instruction-style prompts in combination with text generation.
 This combination works incredibly well for multi-GPU, proprietary models.
 But what about smaller, open source ones?
 Perhaps there are smaller or undertrained models which are not good at generating a choice, but are good at estimating probabilities.

 A handful of experiments suggests that CAPPr squeezes more out of smaller LLMs for text classification tasks.
 In the `OpenAI COPA demo